homelesshack/homelesshack/index.md

 - Connecting charities together through social media to jointly fund and raise awareness
 - Deciphering root causes to aid prevention through understanding real stories and risks
 - Platform to connection spares rooms and loving homes with vulnerable people
+- A way to inform the appropriate organisations that someone needs help before alerting the police

 ## Event details